skadakar/TakyToWintakReplay/README.md

 #### TakyToWintakReplay
-Script to turn [Taky](https://github.com/tkuester/taky) logs into a database for WinTAK Replay function.
+Script to turn [Taky](https://github.com/tkuester/taky) COT logs into a database for WinTAK Replay function.

 You must have `cot_log` set to `true` and a log path specified to get the logs required for this to work.